The Benefits of Residential Treatment

 The Opportunity to Relearn

-One of the most important factors to a successful mental health residential treatment plan is reshaping bad habits, old tendencies, and counterproductive thought patterns into a balanced daily routine.
+One of the most critical factors in a mental health residential treatment plan is reshaping bad habits, old tendencies, and counterproductive thought patterns into a balanced daily routine.
 For many individuals, having a dedicated community supporting them as they hit the reset button on life can make the difference between perseverance and indolence.
-The positive effects often carry long beyond clinical treatment.
+The positive effects should carry on long beyond clinical treatment.
+Benefits include not only the insights and tools gained from individual and group therapies, but also healthy exercise, diet, and sleep habits which promote overall well-being.
+The presence of a daily schedule can be help clients reset how they organize their lives.
+Clients also can build a support group from other clients that they can rely on after treatment has been completed.

 An Environment of Support

 A residential treatment program offers the opportunity to try new things, express complex feelings, and work through trauma in a safe environment.
-Residents are just relearning and reforming old tendencies alone—they have a community of individuals struggling with the same issues.
-They can always turn to the support community, where everyone is immersed and invested in the same environment, sharing insights into individual and collective recovery.
+Residents are relearning and reforming old patterns of thought and behaviors within a community of individuals struggling with the same issues.
+Clients can turn to the support community at any time, where everyone is immersed and invested in the same environment, sharing insights into individual and collective recovery.

 A Holistic Approach